 If the airline has lost your bag on the way to your destination, you’ll likely need to buy some essential items while you wait for your belongings to show up.
 You must keep all your receipts so that you can present them as part of your reimbursement claim later.
 Also, keep in mind that these purchases must be reasonable items.
 This isn’t the time to splurge on designer duds or luxury cosmetics if you want full reimbursement.

 - Be mindful of liability limits

 Many lost bag claims are derailed when a passenger goes overboard with their reimbursement request.
-Our advocacy team receives many appeals for assistance from travelers who have submitted giant compensation requests to an airline for their lost or damaged luggage.
+We receive many appeals for assistance from travelers who have submitted giant compensation requests for their lost or damaged luggage.
 Some of these claims have reached the $10,000 – $50,000 range.
 It’s important to remember that the liability of the airlines is limited.
 On international flights, the Montreal Convention currently limits the airline’s liability to $1,758.
 On domestic flights, The Department of Transportation currently caps an airline’s liability for your lost or damaged bags at $3,500.
 If you submit a claim that soars above these limits, your claim may be rejected outright — or be ignored indefinitely.
 If you’re traveling with items of very high value, you’ll need additional insurance to protect yourself adequately.

 - Consider travel insurance

 Most travel insurance policies include coverage for lost or damaged luggage.
 These policies typically pay after the airline has settled your claim.
 Remember, though, you can’t double-dip by asking your travel insurance company to pay the same claim the airline paid.
 (Yes, travelers have asked our advocacy team this question).
 You should only submit receipts to your travel insurance company for items that the airline did not cover.